-- 1. Remove the end cap screws from the end cap. - 2.
+- Remove one of the end cap screws from the end cap, loosen the other cap screw and rotate the end cap out of the way. - 2.
 Rotate the lock knob out until it is flush with the rear of the end cap. - 3.
 Insert the hand crank into the slot (see Figure 7). - 4.
 Replace the end cap and cap screws and tighten the lock knob.